ethanrg3/grAId/DESIGN.md

 A future **4PL extension** may introduce a slipping parameter \( d_i \) to account for careless mistakes.

-### **2.3 Adaptive Question Selection**
+### **2.3 AI-Optimized Adaptive Question Selection**
-- After each response, the system updates \( 	theta \) and selects the next question to maximize information gain.
+- After each response, the system updates \( 	theta \) and selects the next question to maximize information gain, using a **Neural Network model trained on past response data**.
-- Items are chosen based on **maximum Fisher information**, ensuring that the test remains informative for the student’s current skill level.
+- **Fisher information is used as an input feature** to guide the neural network toward selecting optimal questions.
 - The difficulty of subsequent questions dynamically adjusts, keeping the student in a zone of optimal challenge (neither too easy nor too hard).
+- Additionally, a student will be retested on questions they miss, and the permutation of **distractors** will be optimized using ML to select the most effective incorrect answer choices.
+- **Distractor optimization is also informed by Fisher Information**, ensuring that incorrect answer choices provide meaningful learning experience rather than random selections.

 ### **2.4 Student Toolkit for Test-Taking Strategies**
 - The system maintains a **personalized Toolkit** of research-backed, test-taking strategies for each student.